Download this example as a Jupyter notebook or a Python script.

 Perform a material impacted substances query#

 Import the Connection class and create the connection.
-See the Getting Started example for more detail.
+For more information, see the Getting Started example.

 [1]: